UniExeterRSE/intro-to-isca/_episodes/02_isca.md

 toc: true
 ---

 The University of Exeter has it's own central HPC facility to enable intensive computational research.
 It represents a £3m investment by the University, designed to serve the advanced computing requirements of all research disciplines.
-Isca is available free of charge to all research groups on all campuses.
-All research active staff are able to access Isca, from any University of Exeter campus or via a VPN connection.
+ISCA is available free of charge to all research groups on all campuses.
+All research active staff are able to access ISCA, from any University of Exeter campus or via a VPN connection.
 Once access has been granted you can connect using your existing Exter IT account.

 ## ISCA specifications

-The first of its kind in a UK University, Isca combines a traditional HPC cluster with a virtualised cluster environment, providing a range of node types in a single machine.
-Isca consists of a range of compute resources: the traditional cluster (128 GB nodes) is complimented by two large memory (3TB) nodes, Xeon Phi accelerator nodes and GPU (Tesla K80) compute nodes.
-The non-traditional element of Isca includes a cluster of higher memory nodes (256 GB), 3 TB nodes, and an Openstack environment for the management of virtualised resources.
+The first of its kind in a UK University, ISCA combines a traditional HPC cluster with a virtualised cluster environment, providing a range of node types in a single machine.
+ISCA consists of a range of compute resources: the traditional cluster (128 GB nodes) is complimented by two large memory (3TB) nodes, Xeon Phi accelerator nodes and GPU (Tesla K80) compute nodes.
+The non-traditional element of ISCA includes a cluster of higher memory nodes (256 GB), 3 TB nodes, and an Openstack environment for the management of virtualised resources.

 ISCA runs on CentOS 7 Linux